MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Use `misty.StopRecordingVideo()` to stop recording a video.
 Video recordings cannot be longer than 10 seconds.
 Misty stops recording automatically if a video reaches 10 seconds before you call `misty.StopRecordingVideo()`.

 Misty only saves the most recent video recording to her local storage.
 Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.
+To download a video from your robot, use the [`GetRecordedVideo`](../../../docs/reference/rest/#getrecordedvideo-beta) REST command.

 ```JavaScript
 // Syntax